 There are many different conditions which cause hair loss, and while some, such as Male Pattern Baldness and Alopecia Areata, specifically affect the hair follicles, sometimes loss of hair can be a sign of a wider problem.

 An undiagnosed thyroid disorder can sometimes be the underlying cause of hair loss, including the condition Chronic Telogen Effluvium, also known as Diffuse Hair Loss.
 Such disorders are relatively common, particularly amongst older people, but when the symptoms of the illness are only mild it can go undiagnosed and untreated for some time.

 The thyroid is a small butterfly-shaped gland located in the neck.
 Its main purpose in the body is to release hormones into the bloodstream, particularly triiodothyronine and thyroxine.
 Through the release of these hormones, the thyroid fulfils a number of very important body functions, including the regulation of the metabolism and the central nervous system.

 If the thyroid gland ceases to operate as it should, it can have wide-ranging effects across the body, and one of these is hair loss.
 Because the body is not metabolising food into energy as it should, this can result in the hair follicles either shutting down or slowing the production of new hair.
 The nature of the hair loss experienced is usually diffuse thinning hair across the whole scalp.
 The first signs of this might be finding more hair than usual on your hair brush or in the plughole.

-There are a number of recognised thyroidal conditions that can cause hair loss:
+There are a number of recognised thyroidal conditions that can cause hair loss.
+These include: